Close

 To access the curriculum, please answer the following questions.
 We use this information to help us better understand how our lessons are being used and what we can do to improve.

-In this 3-part series of lessons, students will investigate dams and their effects on the environment by studying the fictional Westwater River system.
-After completing a virtual river survey to study native fish populations before and after dam construction, their knowledge will be put to the test as they step into the role of water manager and create an improvement plan for the Westwater River’s 5 dams.
+In this three-part series of lessons, students will investigate dams and their effects on the environment by studying the fictional Westwater River system.
+After completing a virtual river survey to study native fish populations before and after dam construction, their knowledge will be put to the test as they step into the role of water manager and create an improvement plan for the Westwater River’s five dams.
 These lessons are adaptable for in-class or at-home learning and are aligned to SEEd standards BIO.1.1 and BIO.1.5.

 Please note that this curriculum uses a water-rich ecosystem as a model to explore the complexities of dams and does not specifically focus on drought or desert conditions.